Custom Types

 You can define custom types that hold any type of data by using a type variable.

-A common example is a type built-in to gren called Maybe
+A common example is a core type called Maybe

 .